larryknaebelobsidian/kingdom/Proposition 74. The belief in the speedy Advent of Christ, entertained both by the Apostles and the churches under them, indicates what Kingdom was believed in and taught by the first Christians..md

 And he said to me, “Do not seal up the words of the prophecy of this book, for the time is **near**.

 Rev. 22:12
-12 Behold, I am coming quickly[^rev2212], and My reward _is_ with Me, to render to every man according to his work.
+12 Behold, I am coming quickly, and My reward _is_ with Me, to render to every man according to his work.

 Rev. 22:20
-20 He who bears witness to these things says, “Yes, I am coming quickly [^4].”
+20 He who bears witness to these things says, “Yes, I am coming quickly .”
 Amen.
-Come[^17], Lord Jesus.
+Come, Lord Jesus.

 >Oosterzee (Theol.
 N. Test., p.
 126) says: “*It cannot be denied* that the Lord throughout His teaching, as well as in His last eschatological discourses, represents His coming as very near at hand.
 This was the natural consequence of the prophetic form of conception, in which the difference of time and space falls into the background, the exhortation to watchfulness and active labor receiving greater force from reference to the near, unexpected, and decisive future.”
 There is propriety in the reason thus assigned, but it does *not cover* the entire ground, failing to tell us *why* this is the "prophetic form of conception.”
 >p.
 474-475 Vol. 1 Prop.
 74 Obs.
 4